Introduction: Inverter With Silenced Fan

 This is a DC to AC inverter upgrade project.

 I like to use solar energy in my household for lighting, feeding USB chargers and more.
-I regurarly drive 220V tools with solar energy through an inverter, also using tools around my car powering them from the battery of the car.
-All this scenarios requires a 12V-230V inverter.
+I regurarly drive 230V tools with solar energy through an inverter, also using tools around my car powering them from the battery of the car.
+All these scenarios require a 12V-230V inverter.

 However one drawback of using inverters is the constant noise made by the integrated cooling fan.